Cairi-S/Welcome-Foolish-Mortals/README.md

 - Check that the reset button toggles to the start button.

-- Check that 'Level' remains at the most recent level.
+- Check that 'Level' returns to Easy.

 - Check that Turn changes to '-'.

 *Gameplay - Computers Turn*

-- Console log the computer's sequence and check that it corresponds to the game buttons audio/visual cue's.
+- Console log the computer's sequence and check that it corresponds to the game button's audio/visual cues.

 - Hover over active buttons during the computer's turn to check pointer shows as 'not allowed' (laptop only).